 WMU Student Code of Conduct

 The Student Code of Conduct outlines how students are expected to conduct themselves in the University setting as well as in the community.
-Residence Life partners with the Office of Student Conduct to provide guidance and accountability for students living in on-campus housing in accordance with the Code and housing policies.
+Residence Life partners with the Student Rights and Responsibilities to provide guidance and accountability for students living in on-campus housing in accordance with the Code and housing policies.